 Salomon and Suunto will also have demo fleets of the new Salomon Sense Ride 2 men’s and women’s shoes, the Suunto 9 watch and the Spartan Trainer watch for you to try on the day.
 First in first served.

 TRSA: 1 x TRSA hoodie, 1 x TRSA tech tee/singlet, 1 x TRSA cotton tee, 3 x TRSA KeepCups, 3x TRSA Trucker hats, 1 x TRSA tech band, 3 x entries to Mt.
 Misery.

 The Trail Running SA team & how to volunteer

 - Race Director: David

 - Safety coordinator: Pauline

-We rely on a volunteer committee of 18 members and countless volunteers on the day to put on each event, so please put your hand up to help keep these events going.
+We rely on a volunteer committee and countless volunteers on the day to put on each event, so please put your hand up to help keep these events going.
 To volunteer for this event, please click the button below and complete the form.
 All assistance is welcome.
 Thanks!

 - 25 km run will be in two waves:

 - 7.30 a.m (faster runners and outright racers)